rudderlabs/rudderstack-docs/destinations/clevertap.md

 |`married` | `Married` |
 |`customerType` | `Customer Type` |

 All other traits will be sent to CleverTap as custom attributes.
-Please also note that the default logic will lower case and snake_case any user traits - custom or special - passed to CleverTap.

 A sample `identify` call looks like the following: